Microsoft 365 · Backup

 Accidental deletion and restructuring disasters are the most common.
 SharePoint is so easy to use that people constantly try to reorganize, move, or clean up their data, and before they realize what happened, files are gone or duplicated across locations.
 By the time people figure it out, it's a giant mess.
 Duplicate data, things in two spots, missing libraries, broken links inside Teams.
 We do a lot of accidental deletion restores for our clients.

 The ransomware scenario is worse.
 We had a client (a corporate entity with branches across the country) where we managed the Minnesota location only.
 Their New York office housed a lot of the company's data.
 Somebody at New York got ransomware on their computer.
-Because that user's account was tied into SharePoint, the compromise translated into the ransomware crippling the whole company's SharePoint database across every location.
+Because their account had access to SharePoint, the ransomware crippled the whole company's SharePoint database across every location.

 They had no backup.
 Microsoft did nothing for them.